-Again a pivotal picture; if you look at the IRAQ region, if you look at the two rims around India, there is the Gulf Cooperation Council (GCC) all the way in the Arabian Sea, Africa beyond that and on the right, if you are looking at India, on the right all the way to South East Asia and then beyond into Australia.
+Again a pivotal picture; if you look at the IRAQ region, if you look at the two rims around India, there is the Gulf Cooperation Council (GCC) all the way in the Arabian Sea, Africa beyond that and on the right, if you are looking at India, all the way to Southeast Asia and then beyond into Australia.
 Australia is a very significant important contributor but can't be the pivot.
-South Africa and the East coast of Africa or the GCC countries extremely important, rich in many different ways, culturally, economically, in terms of minerals, oil, gas but they can't be the rim.
-They can't be Pivot.
+South Africa and the East coast of Africa or the GCC countries are extremely important, rich in many different ways, culturally, economically, in terms of minerals, oil, gas but they can't be the rim.
+They can't be the pivot.
 Pivot has to be India.
 Then the additional factors, you want to go to Central Asia, where is the stepping stone?
 The stepping stone is India.
-You want to travel across the southern parts of the Asian Continents the longest road will have to be in India.
-So how you examine, how you look at it, India will have pivotal role.
+You want to travel across the southern parts of the Asian continents the longest road will have to be in India.

 Now it is important to convince India and the people of India that we have been placed in this remarkable position in the world and that every time you have been placed in a remarkable position like this you can expect a great deal from those who are engaged, associated, dependent, linked with you but you also have tremendous responsibility to give.
 So if you don't build the road, we won't have a road running from west to east.
-If you don't provide launch pad to deal with Central Asia, of course we won't have the importance of being bridged or linked with Central Asia.
+If you don't provide a launch pad to deal with Central Asia, of course we won't have the importance of being bridged or linked with Central Asia.